jurf/jurf.github.io/_posts/2023-07-11-60-percent-miryoku.md

 ---
 title: "My split keyboard layout: A 60% Miryoku"
 layout: post
-last_modified_at: 2024-01-19
+last_modified_at: 2024-01-22

-series: ergonomics
+redirect_from: /2023/07/11/budget-ergonomics-60-percent-miryoku/

-series_suffix: " on <strong>budget ergonomics</strong>"
+series: layouts
-series_note: Coming up – how to build a split keyboard on a budget, and how to make do without one if you are on an even tighter one.
+series_suffix: " on <strong>keyboard layouts</strong>"
 ---

 I have a soft spot for 40% keyboard layouts.
 However, Slovak uses 46[^digraphs] letters, compared to English's 26, so having them only on layers quite drastically reduces your typing speed.
 Thus I am stuck with a 60% board... but why not have the best of both worlds?